USA Today Co.: 1906–1983

 John Pound, managing editor joined Holderman and her two granddaughters on the trip in May 1965.
 Convinced of Gannett's determination and at age 81, Holderman decided to sell, and Pound told the executives they wanted $1.9 million in compensation.
 Neuharth's response: "We told them that was a fair price and we certainly paid her more than she expected to get."

 In 1966, Neuharth took charge of Gannett Florida.
 After a few months, the Hudson family in Titusville decided to sell the Star Advocate to Gannett for $1 million.

 Neuharth started Today in Cocoa, which eventually became Florida Today.
 By June 1966, paid subscriptions were 33,000, far exceeding their goal of 20,000 by the end of the year.
 The paper became profitable in 1968 after just 33 months.

 Miller was succeeded by Al Neuharth in 1973.

 In 1978, Gannett acquired Combined Communications Corp., operator of 2 major daily newspapers, the Oakland Tribune and The Cincinnati Enquirer, seven television stations, 13 radio stations, as well as an outdoor advertising division, for $370 million.
 The outdoor advertising became known as Gannett Outdoor, before being acquired by Outdoor Systems (previously a division of 3M), before the company was sold to Infinity Broadcasting, which later became part of Viacom, and was part of CBS Corporation, until 2014 when CBS Outdoor went independent and became Outfront Media.

 In 1979 The News Journal in Wilmington, Delaware was purchased from DuPont and The Tennessean in Nashville when the chain had grown to 79 newspapers.
+In 1981, Gannett partnered with anchors Robert MacNeil and Jim Lehrer to start a production company MacNeil/Lehrer-Gannett Productions.
+Gannett broke up in June 1986.
 In 1982, the broadcasting unit partnered with Telepictures Corporation to start out its Newscope program.